 What Is A Texas Scramble?

-Texas Scramble is one of golf's most popular team formats
+Texas Scramble is one of the game's most fun formats to play - but how does it work?

-Texas Scramble, or simply a 'Scramble' is one of the most popular golf formats that can be played in teams of twos, threes and fours.
+Texas Scramble, which is also called a ‘Scramble’, is one of the most popular golf formats – one that can be played in teams of twos, threes and fours.

-In its purest, simplest form, all members of the team get the chance to hit every shot.
+There are different forms of a ‘Scramble’ but a Texas, in its purest, simplest form means all members of the team get the chance to hit every shot.

-From these second shots, one is chosen and all play a third shot from there - and so on until the ball is holed.
+This process is repeated until the ball is holed.
 Each team returns one score for each hole and the team with the lowest score for the round wins.
+If your team isn't making birdies, you're probably not going to finish in the prizes!

 Get the Golf Monthly Newsletter